nahhididwin/L-Representation/README.md

 # L-Representation

-L-Representation: Turning a Single Integer \textit{L} into a Universal, Provably-Correct Geometric \& Algebraic Engine
+L-Representation: Turning a Single Integer L into a Universal, Provably-Correct Geometric \& Algebraic Engine

 WARNING : At the time of 28/02/2026 (DD/MM/YYYY), this work is an early-stage theoretical exploration developed independently by a student researcher.
 Due to practical constraints, the current version focuses on conceptual formulation and preliminary validation.
 The author welcomes feedback, critique, and collaboration from the community.